 This position appears to be hypocritical in the sense of there being different standards that are employed where the choice of standard seems only to be guided by what is in ones own interests narrowly conceived.
-This seems asymmetric or self-defeating, in other words.
-Which is another way of saying that it does not appear to be rational.
+This seems asymmetric or self-defeating, or does not appear to be rational, in other words.
 Fortunately, there is an alternative.
-As an alternative we can consider that the source of the Treaty and the source of our concern with equity lies not in a trade deal where different parties were each trying to gain the upper hand over each other.
+As an alternative, we can consider that the source of the Treaty and the source of our concern with equity lies not in a trade deal where different parties were each trying to gain the upper hand over each other.
 It lies not even in a trade deal where some small segment of each of the parties decided to genuinely work together in order to mutually screw over the majority of each of their peoples.
 Instead, the source of the Treaty lies in the notion of fair trade between people who are equal in the respects that matter in the sense that they are persons with human rights who are pledging to uphold human rights and live in peace and prosperity for the good of all.
 The alternative would be for people to focus on taking what they can get for as long as they can get it because they can get it - which is best exemplified in overt war.
-This later game of life has no recourse for people to cry 'foul! - in the name of equity!' however.
+This latter game of life has no recourse for people to cry 'foul! - in the name of equity!' however.
 This position is self-defeating.
+This is to say that we cannot make sense of equity consideration in this kind of hierarchical and competitive context.